Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 https://discord.gg/jCFJ3A6

-Feel free to stop by with any bugs, questions, comments or criticisms.
+Feel free to stop by with any bugs, questions, suggestions, comments or criticisms.

 Bugs can also be reported directly to our Github: